-Jacob began double bass studies at the age of 10 under the tutelage of Robert Rohwer, Adjunct Assistant Professor BGSU.
-Warren obtained his bachelor's degree in music performance from the University of Michigan School of Music, Theatre & Dance in 2017 with the school's Earl V. Moore Award in Music.
-During his undergrad he studied with Professor Diana Gannett.
-He also holds both a Master of Music in Improvisation and a Master of Music in Chamber Music from the University of Michigan.
-Jacob has been awarded third prize in the International Society of Bassist Soloist Competition in both 2019 and 2021.
+Jacob began double bass studies at the age of 10 under the tutelage of Robert Rohwer.
+He obtained his Bachelor's degree in Music Performance from the University of Michigan School of Music, Theatre & Dance in 2017 along with the Earl V. Moore Award in Music.
+During his undergraduate degree he studied with Dr. Diana Gannett.
+He also holds both a Masters of Music in Improvisation and a Masters of Music in Chamber Music from the University of Michigan.

 In addition to writing music for his ensembles, Jacob composes original works for solo double bass.
 Videos of his compositions, teaching, and arrangements have been featured by The Strad, The Violin Channel, and others.
 His compositions are available for purchase online through his website.
 Jacob currently lives in Ann Arbor, MI.